 The Advantages Of Owning A Business Cooperative

-Incorporating your business as a co-op can provide great benefits and establish your organization as a really special entity where workers love their job — with low operating costs to boot.
-Read on to learn about the benefits of owning a business cooperative.
+Incorporating your business as a co-op can provide great benefits and establish your company as a truly special entity where workers love their job — with low operating costs to boot.

 The Disadvantages Of Owning A Business Cooperative

-A cooperative business model is also not without its downsides.
-Before you decide to incorporate as a cooperative, make sure you are okay with the following caveats of forming a co-op:
+A cooperative business model is not without its downsides.
+Before you decide to incorporate as a cooperative, make sure you are okay with the unique facets of this business structure.

 How To Form Your Co-op

-A business cooperative can be the perfect business structure for certain organizations, particularly those with a democratic business ethos.
+A business cooperative can be the perfect business structure for some organizations, particularly those with a democratic business ethos.
 A strong corporate culture and reduced costs are just two of the many benefits that cooperative businesses enjoy.
-However, co-ops are also limited in certain ways, and are not appropriate for every business type.
+However, co-ops are also limited in certain ways and are not appropriate for every business type.

 Don’t think a co-op is right for you?
-Take a look at our business structures explainer to learn about other business structures and their pros and cons.
+Take a look at our article on other types of business structures and their pros and cons.